vbianchi/Mentori/README.md

 │   │   ├── config_handlers.py
 │   │   ├── operational_handlers.py
 │   │   └── task_handlers.py     # Updated to load/save status_messages from history
-│   ├── planner.py
+│   ├── planner.py             # To be enhanced for final summary steps
 │   ├── server.py                # Updated to save status_messages, handles file uploads
 │   └── tools/
 │       ├── __init__.py
-│       ├── deep_research_tool.py # Input schema `query`, saves report
+│       ├── deep_research_tool.py
 │       ├── playwright_search.py
 │       ├── standard_tools.py
 │       └── tavily_search_tool.py
 ├── css/
-│   └── style.css                # Updated for new chat UI styles & token counter
+│   └── style.css                # Updated for new chat UI styles & token counter.
+To be enhanced for new tool message bubbles.
 ├── js/
-│   ├── script.js                # Dispatches new message types, handles token updates
+│   ├── script.js                # Dispatches new message types, handles token updates.
+To handle new tool_result_for_chat.
 │   ├── state_manager.js         # Manages token state, including per-role
 │   ├── websocket_manager.js
 │   └── ui_modules/
-│       ├── chat_ui.js           # Implemented new rendering logic
+│       ├── chat_ui.js           # Implemented new rendering logic.
+To be enhanced for tool bubbles, collapsibility, copy button.
 │       ├── token_usage_ui.js    # Renders per-role token breakdown
 │       └── file_upload_ui.js    # Handles file upload interactions
-├── BRAINSTORM.md                # Updated with new UI vision and fixed issues ├── Dockerfile
+├── BRAINSTORM.md                # Updated with new UI vision and fixed issues, new feature proposals.
+├── Dockerfile
 ├── docker-compose.yml
 ├── index.html
 ├── README.md                      # This file
-├── ROADMAP.md                     # Updated with new UI vision and fixed issues └── simulation_option6.html        # Conceptual: Visual mock-up of the target chat UI (described in BRAINSTORM.md)
+├── ROADMAP.md                     # Updated with new UI vision and fixed issues, new feature proposals.
+└── simulation_option6.html        # Conceptual: Visual mock-up of the target chat UI
 ```

 ## Setup Instructions & Running the Application

 (No changes - these remain the same as provided by the user)

-## Known Issues / Immediate Next Steps (Targeting v2.5.3 Fixes)
+## Known Issues / Immediate Next Steps (Targeting v2.5.3 Enhancements & Fixes)

+-   **ARTIFACT VIEWER REFRESH (Medium Priority - Debugging Paused):** The artifact viewer does not consistently or immediately auto-update after a task completes and writes files.
+-   **PLAN FILE STATUS UPDATE (Low Priority):** Backend logs still show warnings about not finding step patterns to update status checkboxes in the `_plan_{id}.md` artifact.
+-   **"UNKNOWN" HISTORY MESSAGE TYPES (Low Priority - Review):** Some internal system message types are logged to the monitor from history; confirm this is the desired behavior for all such types.
+-   **ENHANCEMENT: In-Chat Tool Feedback & Usability (Next Focus):** Implement UI and backend changes to display tool action confirmations and output snippets directly in chat, along with a "copy to clipboard" feature for relevant messages.
+Refine planner prompting for better final summaries from the agent.

+**Previously Fixed in v2.5.3 development cycle:**
 -   **FILE UPLOAD (FIXED):** File upload functionality is now working.
 -   **TOKEN COUNTER (FIXED):** The UI token counter is now correctly updating for all agent roles.
--   **ARTIFACT VIEWER REFRESH (Medium Priority):** The artifact viewer does not consistently or immediately auto-update after a task completes and writes files, even if logs indicate a refresh was triggered.
-Debugging paused.
--   **PLAN FILE STATUS UPDATE (Low Priority):** Backend logs still show warnings about not finding step patterns to update status checkboxes in the `_plan_{id}.md` artifact.
--   **"UNKNOWN" HISTORY MESSAGE TYPES (Low Priority - Review):** Some internal system message types are logged to the monitor from history; confirm this is the desired behavior for all such types.

 ## Security Warnings